zylye123/Emotion-Controllable-Face-Generation-Survey/README.md

 - 🙌 **Community help**: If you notice new works that are not yet included, feel free to open an issue or a pull request.

 Stay tuned for the latest progress!

-## 🤝 Contributing

-We warmly welcome contributions from the community!
-This survey aims to provide a comprehensive overview of **Emotion-Controllable Face Generation**, and we would be grateful for your help in keeping it up to date.

-### What you can contribute
-- 📄 **Papers**: recently published works related to emotion-controllable face generation.
-- 📊 **Datasets**: public datasets that enable training or evaluation in this area.
-- 🛠️ **Projects & Tools**: open-source implementations, libraries, or frameworks.
-- 🎬 **Demos & Applications**: interactive systems, web demos, or products showcasing relevant techniques.

-### How to contribute
-1. **Open an issue** to suggest new papers, datasets, or corrections.
-2. **Submit a pull request (PR)** with your additions (please follow the existing format for consistency).
-3. For major contributions (e.g., restructuring sections), please discuss with us first via an issue.

-### Contribution guidelines
-- Ensure references include **title, authors, venue, and year**.
-- Add links to **official repositories or project pages** whenever possible.
-- Keep descriptions concise and objective (avoid promotional wording).

-By contributing, you help make this survey a **living resource** for researchers and practitioners in the field of **Emotion-Controllable Face Generation**.
-Thank you for your support! 🙌

 ## Cite The Survey
 If you find our survey and repository useful for your research project, please consider citing our paper: